TencentARC/MotionCtrl/README.md

 ---

-🔥🔥  This is an official implement of [MotionCtrl: A Unified and Flexible Motion Controller for Video Generation](https://arxiv.org/pdf/2312.03641.pdf), which is capable of independently controlling the **complex camera motion** and **object motion** of the generated videos, with **only a unified** model.
+🔥🔥  This is an official implementation of [MotionCtrl: A Unified and Flexible Motion Controller for Video Generation](https://arxiv.org/pdf/2312.03641.pdf), which is capable of independently controlling the **complex camera motion** and **object motion** of the generated videos, with **only a unified** model.
 There are some results attained with <b>MotionCtrl</b> and more results are showcased in our [Project Page](https://wzhouxiff.github.io/projects/MotionCtrl/).